dorinastratulat/dataflow-example/README.md

  --iam-account="${DATAFLOW_SERVICE_ACCOUNT_EMAIL}"

  5. Run
- Note: you run as: account = your user
+ Note: you run as: account = your user account